gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 ### <a id="local-region"></a>Local Region

-[spring-data-gemfire-name] offers a dedicated `local-region` element for creating local Regions.
+Spring Data for VMware GemFire offers a dedicated `local-region` element for creating local Regions.
 Local Regions, as the name implies, are standalone, meaning that they do not share data with any other distributed system member.
 Other than that, all common Region configuration options apply.

 The following example shows a minimal declaration.
-The example relies on the [spring-data-gemfire-name] XML namespace naming conventions to wire the
+The example relies on the Spring Data for VMware GemFire XML namespace naming conventions to wire the
 cache:

 ```highlight